-The report of management on our internal control over financial reporting as ofDecember 31, 2017 and the attestation report of our independent registered public accounting firm on our internal control over financial reporting are set forth in Part II, "Item 8.
+The report of management on our internal control over financial reporting as of December 31, 2018 and the attestation report of our independent registered public accounting firm on our internal control over financial reporting are set forth in Part II, "Item 8.
 Financial Statements and Supplementary Data" in this report.
-Management has excluded from the scope of its assessment of internal control over financial reporting the operations and related assets of Coca-Cola Beverages Africa Proprietary Limited ("CCBA"), which the Company began consolidating in October 2017.
-The operations and related assets of CCBA were included in the consolidated financial statements of The Coca-Cola Company and subsidiaries and constituted 8 percent of total assets and 8 percent of consolidated net income as of and for the year ended December 31, 2017.